 Sales from Premotec are denominated in Euros, thereby creating exposures to changes in exchange rates.
 The changes in the Euro/U.S. exchange rate may positively or negatively affect the Company's sales, gross margins, net income and retained earnings.
-A 10% change in the Euro vs. the U.S dollar could affect the Company's earnings for the remainder of the year by approximately \$100,000, and net assets by approximately \$650,000.
+A 10% change in the Euro vs. the U.S dollar would not materially affect the Company's earnings for the remainder of the year.
+A 10% change in the Euro vs. the U.S. dollar would affect net assets by approximately \$870,000.
 The Company does not believe that reasonably possible near-term changes in exchange rates will result in a material effect on future results or cash flows of the Company.